eyob721/alx-higher_level_programming/0x06-python-classes/README.md

 [1-square.py](./1-square.py)

-- Building on the previous module (0-square.py), we add a private instance attribute, called size, to the Square class.
+- Building on the previous module (0-square.py), we add a private instance attribute, called `size`, to the Square class.

 [2-square.py](./2-square.py)